johnmallette/parser_for_learning_v2/README.md

 It's purpose is educational, to reinforce what I have learned thus far about C++ and bitcoin transactions.

 Every day is a learning day.
+EVERYDAY.

 Compile with: